P2P Lending: Risk versus Reward

 At RateSetter, transparency is paramount.
 On our website, investors can access data related to every loan RateSetter has funded through the RateSetter Lending Platform since its launch in 2014, as well as a host of supplementary information, such as the credit performance of loans funded each year.

 Every investment entails a degree of risk.
-At RateSetter, we’re committed to ensuring that our investors understand the risks associated with their investments, and, importantly, that we can mitigate these risks to offer investors strong and stable returns on an ongoing basis.
+At RateSetter, we’re committed to ensuring that our investors understand the risks associated with their investments, and, importantly, that we can mitigate these risks to offer investors attractive returns on an ongoing basis.

 Ready to find out more or start investing?
 Get started here.